sobo3038/CS506-final-project/README.md

 ![image](https://github.com/user-attachments/assets/d63a7b3b-edbd-4bd5-9501-3b407cfa59be)

 The error distribution, centered around zero with minimal skew, confirmed the model’s predictive accuracy and robustness.
+It shows slight underprediction across the model.

 ---